Who Wants to Be a Millionaire? (Nigerian game show)

-Who Wants to Be a Millionaire? is a Nigerian game show based on the original British format of Who Wants to Be a Millionaire?.
+Who Wants to Be a Millionaire? is a Nigerian quiz show based on the original British format of Who Wants to Be a Millionaire?.
 It first aired on 8 October 2004 and stopped temporarily on 25 June 2017.
 On 29 August 2017, a deal was secured with Airoplaycare behind the new sponsor after MTN Nigeria pulled out from the game show.

 Lifelines

 Current

 Three lifelines were presented at the beginning of the game in order to aid contestants: